How Many ml in 100g? Understanding the Relationship Between Mass and Volume

 - Pressure: Increased pressure typically leads to increased density, as the volume decreases under compression.

 - Composition: The specific composition of a substance significantly influences its density.
-For example, the fat content in milk can affect its overall density.
+Here's one way to look at it: the fat content in milk can affect its overall density.
 Different types of oil will also exhibit different densities.

 Practical Applications and Importance